alfonso-balbuena/c_capstone_project/README.md

 ## Description

 This project is just a part of the Pacman game, the data is loaded from the assets files.
 The hero (Pacman) go throught the map eating the points that there are in the Map, meanwhile a ghost (Blinky) is trying to capture.
 However, if a special food is eaten, then the ghost is vulnerable and he can be capture for Pacman as a consequence, the ghost will return to the start point.
+The user can move the hero with the keys: arrow up,arrow down,arrow left and arrow right.
+Also the user can finish the game with the q key.

 ## Classes